varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     task workspace (client or backend) for ``PRIV_TASK``, and the client workspace for ``PRIV_TOP``.
 So it is no longer necessary for the VMOD code to do the allocation.
-The address of the allocated object is passed into the invocation.
-If the address is NULL, then allocation failed due to workspace exhaustion (so your VMOD should check for that).
+The address of the allocated object is passed as the parameter to your implementation of the method or function.
+If the address is NULL, then allocation failed, probably due to workspace exhaustion (so your VMOD should check for that).

   * We have improved support for the ``STRANDS`` data type, which you may find easier to use than the varargs-based ``STRING_LIST``.
 See